teems-org/teems-solver/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Code authorship
 This work is the culmination of many years of efforts and collaborations.
 The C source code (src) and main build was written by Tom Kompas and Ha Van Pham.
-The binary parsing code was contributed by Martin Ingrahm.
+The binary parsing code (bin_parser) was contributed by Martin Ingrahm.
 Finally, Matthew Cantele authored the Docker and Singularity scripts.

 ## Contact